6 Ways to Prepare for a Home Renovation

 Even the most skilled contractors and workers can make mistakes and have accidents.
 Verifying a contractor’s license and insurance will help you avoid liability and make sure you have recourse in the event that your contractor makes a serious mistake.

-- Read all the fine print in proposals and contracts.
+5. Read all fine print in proposals and contracts

 In the excitement to get a renovation project started, many people will focus only on the bottom lines in proposals and contracts.
 It's only natural, but it also opens the door to headache-inducing obstacles down the line.